appacademy/prep-work/pre-course/homework.md

 When done, please zip your Test First Ruby folder (complete with instructions, specs, and your solutions) and mail it to us at [admissions@appacademy.io](mailto:admissions@appacademy.io).
-Please also attach your Event Manager work.
+Please also attach your Event Manager.
+If you are completing this after enrolling for the class, Please also include a link to your Twitter clone.